coderofsalvation/personality-insights/developer-overview.md

 ## Using Software Development Kits
 {: #sdks}

-SDKs are available for the {{site.data.keyword.personalityinsightsshort}} service to simplify application development. {{site.data.keyword.watson}} SDKs are available for many popular programming languages and platforms.
+SDKs are available for the {{site.data.keyword.personalityinsightsshort}} service to simplify application development. {{site.data.keyword.ibmwatson}} SDKs are available for many popular programming languages and platforms.

 -   For a complete list of SDKs and links to the SDKs on GitHub, see [Using SDKs](/docs/services/watson/getting-started-sdks.html).
 -   For detailed information about all methods of the Node, Java, Python, and Ruby SDKs for the {{site.data.keyword.personalityinsightsshort}} service, see the [API reference ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://{DomainName}/apidocs/personality-insights){: new_window}.